SleepyBandit/RedditRecap/README.md

 - Uploads the final podcast MP3 file to Archive.org
 - Creates an updated, itunes' supported, XML feed
 - Pushes the XML feed changes to the feed file hosted on GitHub
+- Creates bitly links and posts them to Twitter
 - Conducts internal cleanup and logging for the days tasks
-- Backs up daily logs and script files to Google Drive
+- Backs up daily logs, images, and script files to Google Drive

 <!-- /WHAT -->